aquaslvt/nori.io/README.md

 # nori.io

-nori.io is a short stack-based esolang named after a stray cat I found!
+nori.io is a Turing Complete stack-based esolang named after a stray cat I found!

 The interpreter reads the program left-to-right, character per character, and always moves right.